emard/esp32blesynscan/README.md

 actually indicate RX/TX on remote end.

 RJ-11 4-pin socket can be used instead of
-RJ-12 6-pin because as pins 1 and 6 are
+RJ-12 6-pin because pins 1 and 6 are not connected.
-not connected.

 ![top](/pic/top.jpg)